EvoDR: Evolving Dispatching Rules via Large Language Model for Dynamic Flexible Assembly Flow Shop Scheduling: Proposed EvoDR

 Through this elite knowledge guided mechanism, the initial population not only preserves the core scheduling logic of the elite rule $\pi^0$ but also incorporates the improvement directions revealed by the expert evaluation $\mathrm{c}^e$, resulting in a rule set that is both high-performing and structurally diverse.
-This high-quality initial population substantially improves the search starting point for the evolutionary algorithm, providing a solid foundation for subsequent hybrid evaluation and co-evolution of knowledge and rules.

-\subsubsection{Hybrid evaluation}
+\subsection{Hybrid Evaluation}

-In existing evaluation methods for scheduling rules, individuals are typically assessed solely using quantitative metrics, specifically the objective value $F(\mathcal{X} \mid \pi)$ of the schedule obtained by applying a rule $\pi$ to the test instance set $\mathcal{X}$.
-However, a single quantitative measure is insufficient to characterize the applicability of rules in dynamic multi-stage scheduling environments and nor to reveal latent strengths or limitations.
-For instance, a rule may perform moderately under standard conditions but exhibit superior performance under specific disturbances, which cannot be captured by objective value alone.
-Moreover, purely numerical comparison rarely provides actionable guidance for evolutionary improvement.
+In scheduling rule evaluation, individuals are typically assessed only by the objective value from applying the rule to test instances.
+However, this single quantitative metric fails to characterize rule applicability in dynamic multi-stage environments or reveal latent strengths, such as superior performance under specific disturbances, and provides little actionable guidance for evolution.
+To address these limitations, a hybrid evaluation mechanism is proposed to integrate quantitative metrics and qualitative expert analysis.

-To address these limitations, a hybrid evaluation method is proposed, integrating quantitative metrics and qualitative expert analysis.
-As illustrated in the Algorithm~\ref{alg:rules_evolution}, each newly generated rule $\pi'$ is first evaluated objectively by the simulator $\mathbf{E}(\mathcal{X} \mid \pi')$ to calculate tardiness or other performance indicators $F(\mathcal{X} \mid \pi')$.
-If the rule fails to execute, it is deemed invalid and prioritized for elimination, ensuring the efficiency and quality of evolutionary optimization.
-If the rule executes successfully, it undergoes an experiential evaluation stage.
-In this stage, LLM-S produces evaluation information $\mathrm{c}^e$, incorporating the rule’s textual description $\mathrm{C}^S$, dynamic features $\mathrm{c}^f$, code features $\mathrm{c}^c$, and initial scores $\mathrm{c}^s$.
-LLM-S outputs a comprehensive report, detailing the advantages, limitations, and specific improvement suggestions for the rule.
-This dual-layer evaluation mechanism allows a holistic understanding of rule characteristics, providing clear guidance for subsequent rule generation and evolutionary refinement.
+As illustrated in the Algorithm~\ref{alg:Elite_rules_generation}, each newly generated rule $\pi'$ is first evaluated objectively by the simulator $\mathbf{E}(\mathcal{X} \mid \pi')$ to calculate performance indicators.
+If the rule fails to execute, it is deemed invalid and removed; otherwise, it proceeds to the experiential evaluation stage.
+Then, LLM-S produces evaluation information $\mathrm{c}^e$, incorporating the rule’s textual description $\mathrm{C}^S$, dynamic features $\mathrm{c}^f$, code features $\mathrm{c}^c$, and initial scores $\mathrm{c}^s$.
+This is a comprehensive report, detailing the advantages, limitations, and specific improvement suggestions for the rule.
+This hybrid evaluation allows a holistic understanding of rule characteristics, providing clear guidance for subsequent rule generation and evolutionary refinement.

-By combining quantitative assessment with expert knowledge, it ensures that the initial population is both high-performing and diverse, thereby establishing a strong foundation for subsequent evolutionary search.

-\subsubsection{Co-evolution of design knowledge and rules}
+\subsection{Co-evolution of Design Knowledge and Rules}